 Why you should care about Generative AI

-First, watch this video:
+First, to make it really clear what's happening, watch this video:

 The original commercial required 30 people and took about a month to produce, whereas the AI-driven remake was accomplished by one individual in less than a day!